-But soon after, Lisa began to experience severe fatigue and dizziness which she attributed to her non-stop lifestyle.
+But soon after, Lisa began to experience severe fatigue and dizziness that she attributed to her nonstop lifestyle.
 And like most of us, she brushed it off; trained to not listen to her body and to always move forward with her work.
 She ignored the symptoms until one day at a yoga retreat in Kerala.
 It was then that she realized all was not well with her body.

 A subsequent blood test revealed that Lisa's red blood cell count was extremely low.
-And she was diagnosed with multiple myeloma, a relatively rare form of blood cancer; mostly found in people over the age of 60.
+And she was diagnosed with multiple myeloma, a relatively rare form of blood cancer mostly found in people over the age of 60.
 Another feather in the cap of a strangely 'accidental' life.